-Volunteers on the Outdoor Work project will work with the hill tribes on the second and fourth weeks.
+Thailand volunteers on the Outdoor Work project will work with the hill tribes on the second and fourth weeks.

 A volunteer day is subject to change depending on the time of year that you are volunteering.
 A typical daily schedule might be as follows: